Seattle's Child

 Pedestrian-only Nights:

-Pedestrians are welcome any night, but this year, there will be two pedestrian-only nights where the streets will be blocked off, and there will be special entertainment.
+Pedestrians are welcome any night, but this year, there will be four pedestrian-only nights where the streets will be blocked off.

 View the Candy Cane Lane website for details.